 AIA 2023 Lobby Day

-AIA Lobby Day 2023 will be taking place on February 15, 2023.
-This year’s Lobby Day event will take place on Capitol Hill in Washington, DC.
-Learn more about AIA’s Lobby Day and how to get involved by visiting the event page.
+AIA Lobby Day 2023 took place on February 15, 2023.
+This year’s Lobby Day included 425 advocates and 285 policy meetings on Capitol Hill in Washington, DC.
+Learn more about AIA’s Lobby Day event by visiting the event page.

 Letters to policymakers

-The following section includes letters that AIA has submitted to federal policymakers during the current 117th Congress (2021-2022).
-You can also visit AIA's 116th Congress Archive to see a comprehensive list of letters submitted to policymakers during the 116th Congress (2019-2020).
+The following section includes letters that AIA has submitted to federal policymakers during the current 118th Congress (2023-2024).

 Climate action is an urgent priority for AIA.
 Buildings currently account for roughly 40% of greenhouse gas (GHG) emissions.
 That means that by addressing the carbon footprint of the nation’s building stock, we can address almost half the problem.
 Architects have the design expertise and technological advancements to bring emissions to zero, but change cannot come soon enough to limit the effects of global warming without significant federal leadership.
 Our climate action campaign includes regulatory and legislative objectives to curb emissions, address embodied carbon, and transition to a zero-carbon future.
 Please see below for additional information about AIA's federal engagement on climate action.

 Coalition Recommendation Letter to EPA RE: Implementation Framework for the Greenhouse Gas Reduction Fund (GRRF) (May 12, 2023)

 AIA DOE Comments RE: Technical Assistance for Latest and Zero Building Energy Code Adoption (April 20, 2023)

 AIA DOE Comments RE: Clean Energy for New and Existing Federal Buildings (March 20, 2023)